joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 manager because we are mostly an enablement team and not a value-stream aligned team [[3](https://teamtopologies.com/book)].
 But in times of pressure from outside of the team to deliver specific value ASAP, I have taken my people management and project management hats off and put on my technical engineering hat.
-It takes the load and pressure off of the team, but sacrifices the people and project management duties.
+It takes the load and pressure off of the team, but sacrifices dropping the people and project management duties.
 The issue is compounded by the fact that being an IC is still a relatively recent experience in addition to the organization's action praising "heroes" instead of working towards building an organization system that prevents the need (Larson also talks about killing heroes and why it's important [[2](https://lethain.com/elegant-puzzle/)]).